typedclojure/lein-typed/README.md

 ## Type and spec inference

 `lein typed infer-spec nsym` and `lein typed infer-type nsym` infer clojure.spec specs and core.typed types respectively for namespace `nsym`.
+Keyword options are described below.

 Requires `core.typed` 0.4.0 or later, with Clojure 1.9.0-alpha17 or later.